sahha-ai/sahha-developer-site/blog/2022-04-26_1/index.md

 > The Sahha Data Science team favors Model 2 due to its balance in specificity and sensitivity, where accuracy isn’t gained in one class at the cost of another class.

-The production model as of 25th April 2022 uses Model 2 and the output of this model is documented here: [developer.sahha.ai/models](https://developer.sahha.ai/models).

 ### What’s coming?
 - Improved binary classification specificity and sensitivity